xbeat/Machine-Learning/README.md

 Introduction to Logarithmic Functions

 The logarithmic function, denoted as y = log(x), is a fundamental mathematical concept.
 It represents the inverse operation of exponentiation.
 In simple terms, it finds the exponent (y) to which a base must be raised to obtain a given number (x).
 Let's visualize this concept:

+## Exploratory Data Analysis with Python

+Introduction to Exploratory Data Analysis (EDA)

+Exploratory Data Analysis is a crucial step in the data science process, allowing us to understand the structure, patterns, and characteristics of our dataset before formal modeling.
+EDA helps us identify trends, detect outliers, and formulate hypotheses about the data.

 ## Quantization for Efficient Large Language Models